wsx5031060310guy/python-project/filesize/README.md

-# Python project
+# Python project (file size)

-keep updating the project.
-coming soon...
+this is use for check file size.

 ## Built With